apnadkarni/blt/man/date.rst

 **blt::date debug** *timeStamp*

-  Parses the date string given printing out debugging information.
-  This is useful when you suspect that the date format is not supported.
+  Parses the dates and returns its date and time components.
+This is useful when you suspect that the timestamp format is not supported.
-  *TimeStamp* is a string representing the date and or time.
+  *TimeStamp* is a string representing the date and/or time.
+This commands returns a list of "year", "month", "yday", "isleapyear", "hour", "minute" "second", "isdist", "tzoffset" and their values.
+Note that the value for "second" is a floating point number, not an integer.

 **blt::date format** *seconds* ?\ *switches* ...\ ?